phoenix-meadowlark/iree/integrations/tensorflow/e2e/README.md

-# TensorFlow e2e tests
+# TensorFlow End-to-End Tests

-This is a collection of e2e tests that compile a TensorFlow model with IREE (and potentially TFLite), run it on multiple backends, and crosscheck the results.
+This is a collection of end-to-end tests that compile a TensorFlow model with IREE (and potentially TFLite), run it on multiple backends, and crosscheck the results.

+The tests are split into two directories:

+- `tf`, for end-to-end tests of the TensorFlow API, and
+- `models`, for end-to-end tests of various models built in TensorFlow.

 ## Pre-Requisites